Humidify Your Home for Winter Comfort

 There are a number of humidifier types that are all effective but work in different ways:

-Evaporative humidifiers – Usually consist of a reservoir, wick and fan.
+Evaporative – These humidifiers usually consist of a reservoir, wick and fan.
 The wick sucks up water like a sponge from the reservoir and the fan blows air over the wick creating moist air.
-That air is then expelled as a vapor to create comfortable humidity.
+That air is then expelled as a vapor to create comfortable humidity

 Vaporizer – These models boil water and release moisture into the air.
-The benefits of this type are that medicated inhalants can be added to aid in better breathing for those who might have the flu or a cough, and because they are less likely to pass along impurities that may exist in a humidifier’s reservoir.
-The boiling of the water destroys mold.
+One benefit of this type is that medicated inhalants can be added to aid in better breathing for those who might have the flu or a cough.
+Also, they are less likely to pass along impurities that may exist in a humidifier’s reservoir.
+And, the boiling of the water destroys mold.

 Impeller – These expel a cool mist, produced by a rotating disc that throws water into a diffuser, which turns the water into tiny drops that are expelled.

-Ultrasonic – A metal diaphragm vibrates due to ultrasonic frequencies to create a cool fog that quickly absorbs into the surrounding air.
-A downside, with this and other types, is that the expelled moisture can contain impurities that may exist in its reservoir.
-This can be resolved for any humidifier model though by periodically cleaning the device to remove any contaminants or mineral buildup.
+Ultrasonic – may exist in its reservoir.
+This can be resolved for any humidifier model, though, by periodically cleaning the device to remove any contaminants or mineral buildup.
 Using distilled water can also cut down on unwanted mineral residue from being released into the air.

 While added humidity brings comfort, humidifying your home too much can make the air feel thick like in a sauna.
 You don’t want moisture to build on walls and other surfaces consistently over time.
 Mold can become a problem if humidity is too high and left unchecked.
 Look for persistent window fogging.
 If this happens, adjust humidity levels until it disappears.
 If walls are shiny and look wet, turn down the humidity output level on the device.
 Remember that you can also use a hygrometer to accurately check humidity levels in individual rooms or throughout the whole house.